Sir Bradley Wiggins is a British former professional road and track racing cyclist and Britain’s most decorated Olympian.

 “easy charm in front of the press was legendary,”

-Off the track, Bradley has made numerous radio and TV appearances including a special recording put together for BBC Radio 6 Music in which he discussed his love of music and mod culture alongside Paul Weller, after playing guitar with him at a charity concert back in 2012.
+Since his retirement, Bradley has made numerous radio and TV appearances including a special recording put together for BBC Radio 6 Music in which he discussed his love of music and mod culture alongside Paul Weller, after playing guitar with him at a charity concert back in 2012.
+In 2019, Brad further explored his appreciation of Mod Culture with the Sky Arts Documentary, Bradley Wiggins on Mods.

 Wiggins has written a number of books about his career.
 The first, entitled In Pursuit of Glory, covers his success as a track cyclist at the Beijing Olympics, In My Time – the golden year of 2012 and ‘My Hour’.
 2018 brought the release of Wiggins’ latest book, ‘Icons’.